stroxler/music-notes/progressions-in-A-L.md

-## Extended backdoor dominant with clearer modulation to bIII
+## Extended backdoor dominant with clear modulation to bIII

 ...
 One way (not the only one) of viewing the backdoor dominant is that it's a
     borrow from the relative major of the parallel minor, i.e. from bIII major.